Posted by Mary E. Ramos | Child Support

 The State of Texas takes failing to pay child support very seriously; you can face several different types of penalties.
-These penalties include contempt, liens/foreclosures, suspension of licenses and child support liens.
+Penalties of child support enforcement in Texas include contempt, liens/foreclosures, suspension of licenses and child support liens.

 - Suspension of driver’s license